RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Go ahead and describe you thing."
 Debug grabbed a pen and paper to write stuff down knowing her short term memory couldn't be relied on.

-"Ok, umm...so if you touch it they go really pale.
+"Okay, umm...so if you touch it they go really pale.
 And it's tender, I don't know if there's any related bruising."

 "Bruising?"
 Debug interjected, confused about a beetle that could bruise when they didn't have blood or a vascular system.